Relativistic capture of dark matter by electrons in neutron stars

 We find that the actual electron capture probability can be a factor of $(p_{\rm F}/m_e)^2\sim10^5$ larger than the estimate using a nonrelativistic approach.
-For DM masses $10~{\rm eV}\textup{--}10~{\rm PeV}$, the \NS constraints are stronger than current limits from DM direct detection experiments in most of the mass range including the light dark matter regime.
+For DM masses between $10~{\rm eV}\textup{--}10~{\rm PeV}$, the \NS constraints are stronger than current limits from DM direct detection experiments in most of the mass range including the light DM regime.
 In particular, neutron star heating could be the most promising method to discover leptophilic DM.
-Furthermore, despite the complications of ultrarelativistic scattering kinematics, the sensitivity regions exhibit distinct scaling features that can be understood analytically, demonstrating a rich interplay between kinematics and Pauli blocking that underlies the DM--electron system.